Anjouan Gaming License – Best Anjouan Licensed Casinos in 2026

 Anjouan Gaming License Overview

 Anjouan’s license is not brand new, but it is newer than the big ones.
-It began in the early 2000s.
-The goal was a friendly business setup.
-Many small jurisdictions were licensing then.
-Anjouan joined, but with its own rules.
+It began in the early 2000s, with the goal of offering a friendly business setup.
+Many small jurisdictions were licensing then, so Anjouan decided to join, but with its own rules.

-In 2005, the Betting and Gaming Act set the legal base.
-Since then, regulators have added structure and checks.
-Today, Anjouan is one of the best alternatives to Curaçao or Kahnawake.
-But, not as strict as the UKGC or MGA.
-It is more open and faster.
-That is exactly why many brands like it.
-The Anjouan Offshore Financial Authority (AOFA) and the Gaming Control Anjouan handle regulation.
-Anjouan Licensing Services Inc. is the authorized license administrator.
+In 2005, the Betting and Gaming Act set the legal base and regulators have added structure and checks ever since then.
+Today, Anjouan is one of the best alternatives to Curaçao or Kahnawake, yet considerably less strict than the UKGC or MGA.
+It is more open and faster, which is exactly why many brands like it.
+The Anjouan Offshore Financial Authority (AOFA) and the Gaming Control Anjouan handle regulation, while the Anjouan Licensing Services Inc. is the authorized license administrator.

-What must casinos do?
-They must form an Anjouan company, file documents, pay fees, and follow the Gaming Act of 2005.
-They must apply AML controls and basic player protections.
-The framework supports B2C and B2B permits.
-Underage play is banned.
-Crypto is allowed when controls exist.
+What must casinos do in order to acquire an Anjouan casino license?
+I did some research into the overall process, and they must form an Anjouan company, file documents, pay fees, and follow the Gaming Act of 2005.
+They must apply AML controls and basic player protections, with a framework that supports B2C and B2B permits.
+Underage play must be banned, while crypto can be allowed when controls exist.

 Types of permits include online casinos, sportsbooks, lottery and bingo, and crypto casinos.
-For you, the B2C online casino license matters most.
+For players like us, the B2C online casino license matters most.
 It sets the ground rules for fair play and payouts.
 Anjouan claims reach in up to 186 countries.
 Many European markets are open, but operators must still honor local laws.

 Latest News About the Anjouan Gaming License